Everyone's AI

 Core identity:

-Read simply: instead of asking for the total influence of input xx on the output in one shot, split the effect into several smooth wave-like modes, compute each contribution, then add.
-The sum j=1r\sum_{j=1}^{r} means split by mode and sum; in practice the infinite sum is truncated to the top rr modes, so rr is the approximation rank balancing compute cost and accuracy.
+Read simply: instead of asking for the total influence of input xxx on the output in one shot, split the effect into several smooth wave-like modes, compute each contribution, then add.
+The sum ∑j=1r\sum_{j=1}^{r}∑j=1r means split by mode and sum; in practice the infinite sum is truncated to the top rrr modes, so rrr is the approximation rank balancing compute cost and accuracy.

-PtjP_t^j: The distribution obtained by smoothly shifting PP along the jj-th eigenfunction eje_j by amount tt.
+- PtjP_t^jPtj: The distribution obtained by smoothly shifting PPP along the jjj-th eigenfunction eje_jej by amount ttt.
 Uses a smooth path instead of a sharp point-mass spike for numerical stability.

-rr: Low-rank truncation.
-In practice we replace the infinite sum with the top rr modes to control cost.
+- rrr: Low-rank truncation.
+In practice we replace the infinite sum with the top rrr modes to control cost.

-σj\sigma_j: The jj-th eigenvalue.
+- σj\sigma_jσj: The jjj-th eigenvalue.
 It measures how much energy or information that mode carries and pairs with the shrinkage factor.

-ej(x)e_j(x): Value of the jj-th eigenfunction at xx—how aligned the input xx is with that mode.
+- ej(x)e_j(x)ej(x): Value of the jjj-th eigenfunction at xxx—how aligned the input xxx is with that mode.

 [Experiments and results]